bshastry/docubot/README.md

 ## Liability Information

-DocuBot is released under the MIT license.
-Please note that while DocuBot is designed to provide useful information, it should not be considered a substitute for professional advice.
-The developers and contributors of DocuBot shall not be held liable for any damages or losses arising from the use of this application.
+DocuBot and DocuSense are released under the MIT license.
+Please note that while they are designed to provide useful information, it should not be considered a substitute for professional advice.
+The developers and contributors of DocuBot and DocuSense shall not be held liable for any damages or losses arising from the use of this application.

-It is recommended to use DocuBot responsibly and exercise caution when relying on its responses.
+It is recommended to use DocuBot and DocuSense responsibly and exercise caution when relying on its responses.
 If in doubt, it is always a good idea to consult with domain experts or refer to trusted sources for accurate information.